Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- In 59 games this season, Los Angeles and its opponents have scored more than 221.5 total points.
+- Los Angeles and its opponents have gone over 221.5 combined points in 59 of 82 games this season.

-- The average point total in Los Angeles' matchups this year is 233.8, 12.3 more points than this game's over/under.
+- Los Angeles' contests this year have an average point total of 233.8, 12.3 more points than this game's over/under.

 - Los Angeles has won 20, or 64.5%, of the 31 games it has played as the favorite this season.